Our History: The ISB Story

 The Dalmaji Years

-In 2008, ISB gained authorization to offer the IB Diploma Programme and in 2009, ISB became only the second school in Korea to achieve authorization to offer the IB Primary Years Programme.
+ISP’s international credentials deepened in 2008 when the school was authorised to offer the IB Diploma Programme (DP).
+In 2009, ISB became only the second school in Korea to be authorised for the IB Primary Years Programme (PYP), strengthening its academic offering for learners of all ages.

 2010s